DayneLalmond/DayneLalmond/README.md

 ----

 #### Support
-Whether you are using my completed applications, enjoying the features of my dev community, or just want to assist in refueling my hybrid energy, everything counts.
-Consider a cup of coffee.
+Whether you are using my completed applications, enjoying the features of my dev community, or simply sharing your aloha, everything counts.
 Cheers!

 <a href="https://www.buymeacoffee.com/daylo" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-black.png" alt="Buy Me A Coffee" height="30" width="120"></a>